codelibs/esanpy/README.md

 To access to Elasticsearch, use `start_server` function.
 This function downloads/configures embedded elasticsearch and plugins, and then start Elasticsearch instance.
-The embedded elasticsearch is saved in `~/.esanpy` directory.
+The elasticsearch is saved in `~/.esanpy` directory.
 If they are configured, this function just start elasticsearch instance.

 ```